hanzili/twinkle-twinkle/README.md

 # Twinkle Twinkle

-*A narrative puzzle game about a late night at the office and the choices that define us*
+*A minimalist narrative puzzle game with a monochromatic aesthetic, exploring a late night at the office and the choices that define us*

 ## Game Overview

-"Twinkle Twinkle" is a narrative-driven game that follows a protagonist's journey as they prepare to leave work and navigate their commute home.
+"Twinkle Twinkle" is a narrative-driven game with a striking black and white visual style that follows a protagonist's journey as they prepare to leave work and navigate their commute home.
 Through various interactions and choices, players shape the protagonist's mindset and ultimate fate, leading to one of four possible endings.

 The game explores themes of work-life balance, personal identity, and the small decisions that collectively define our lives.
 As the protagonist progresses from office to home, their energy level gradually increases, symbolizing the recharged spirit away from work.

 ## Features

+- **Minimalist Black and White Aesthetic**: Clean, high-contrast visuals focusing on essential elements
 - **Interactive Office Environment**: Interact with various objects in the office that reveal insights about the protagonist's life
-- **Typing Mini-Game**: Complete a work report through a typing challenge to progress in the game
+- **Simplified Typing Mini-Game**: Complete a work report through a streamlined typing challenge
 - **Meaningful Choices**: Every interaction shapes the character's mindset and influences the final outcome
 - **Multiple Endings**: Four distinct endings based on your choices throughout the game
 - **Energy Level System**: Visual representation of the protagonist's energy level as they progress through the game